danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 ## While()

 The shift of critical attention in software studies from source code to the operations of algorithms, such as the sorting exercise above, reflects the rise of big data, and machine learning (which we will discuss in the next chapter).
 Algorithms in this sense are there to transform, construct, and shape data, in order to then classify, rank, cluster, recommend, label, or even predict things.
 The concern is not how to build an efficient or optimized algorithm, but to understand these operative dimensions better.
-In *If...
-Then: Algorithmic Power and Politics*, Taina Bucher stresses that algorithms are "fundamentally productive of new ways of ordering the world".[^bucher] So although the concept of algorithm is associated with the disciplines of mathematics and computer science, the wider cultural field has taken an interest in algorithms to explore the political consequences of procedural operations.
+In *If… Then: Algorithmic Power and Politics*, Taina Bucher stresses that algorithms are "fundamentally productive of new ways of ordering the world".[^bucher] So although the concept of algorithm is associated with the disciplines of mathematics and computer science, the wider cultural field has taken an interest in algorithms to explore the political consequences of procedural operations.

 In *What Algorithms Want*, Ed Finn explores the concept of the algorithm as a "culture machine" and argues that an algorithm "operates both within and beyond the reflexive barrier of effective computability (Turing-completeness), producing culture at a macro-social level at the same time as it produces cultural objects, processes, and experiences."[^fin] It is clear that algorithmic procedures play an important role in organizing culture, and subjectivities, and it is not very easy to see through or describe them because they operate beyond what we experience directly.
 They produce wider effects in the ordering of life.
 Algorithms do things in the world and have real effects on machines and humans.
 In *Software Studies*, Andrew Goffey clarifies this performative aspect: